kraktos/ESKO/README.md

 /home/unixUser/DATA/ and /home/unixUser/ESKO/.
 An extrensive java documentation is available under /home/unixUser/ESKO/doc/.

 ### Running the Pipeline
-The whole application is split into multiple modules.
-First one being an instance matching module.
+It must be noted the whole application is developed as three different components and not as an one click step.

 #### Instance Matching